carlosoroli/esportsblog/README.md

 # esportsblog
 An esports blog made by gamers to gamers

+* League of Legends
+* Counter Strike
+* Warzone